Priya378/Project/README.md

 # wol-sample-application

-Sample project of Week of Learning Webathon
+Project of Week of Learning Webathon

 ## Description

-For the webathon project, if you are not sure about what to create, you can make your project based on this project.
+A simple project to give beginners an overview on HTML, CSS and Java Script

 ## Download